mactul/powermake/tutorials/03-multiple-targets/README.md

 args_parsed = parser.parse_args()
 ```

-Here we parse the command line, put every parsed arg in a Namespace and `exit(1)` if their is an error.
+Here we parse the command line, put every parsed arg in a Namespace and `exit(1)` if there is an error.

 At this time it might be a good idea to `print(args_parsed)` to see what does this object look like.